 Ask someone who regularly works from home and they’ll tell you kicking about in pyjama bottoms for the day quickly loses its appeal.
 You might be able to see your bed from where you’re working, but that doesn’t mean you should be dressed for it.

 And while we appreciate a three-piece suit will probably feel ridiculous in the confines of your own home (though, if it works for you, go for it), we’re firm believers that dressing to distinguish work-you from home-you will put you in the right mindset for a productive day.

 So, when you get up in the morning to work from home, don’t just get dressed.
 Dress up for the day.
 A little effort will do a lot for your state of mind.

 For those who are used to a more formal workplace, it can be challenging to find the at-home version of your weekday norm.
 The answer is to go for pieces that are familiar in type but more relaxed in nature.

-For example, wearing a suit jacket is short-code for feeling business-ready.
+For example, wearing a suit jacket or blazer is short-code for feeling business-ready.
 However, choose one in a less formal fabric and you’ve got the benefit of feeling smart as well as that of feeling comfortable.
 The jacket shown above is cut in pure wool flannel from Barberis – one of Italy’s oldest mills that has perfected its flannel over 350 years – so looks impeccable when you need to dial into that video call, but feels more like wearing a super-fine sweater.

 Continue the theme by styling your jacket with the business casual take on a City favourite, the pinstripe suit.
 The chalk stripe trousers pictured may look like formal trousers, but a touch of stretch and a brushed finish make sure comfort is firmly at the top of the agenda.